harrywynnwill/numericode/README.md

 The app has good unit test coverage, however it could do with some integration tests

-I TDDed the algo, the erver is unit tested and I used Enzyme to test the react components.
+I TDDed the algo, the server is unit tested and I used Enzyme to test the React components.

 # Roadmap